 • Long pants, 2-3 pair.
 One of these might be rain pants you wear over long underwear or tights for comfort.
 Quick dry hiking pants work well if you plan to do hand laundry.

-• Long-sleeved shirts/turtlenecks, 3-4 – think layering
+• Long-sleeved shirts/turtlenecks (or neck gaiters), 3-4 – think layering

 • Personal underclothing and pajamas